Misha818/mammysbread/README.md

 DATABASE INSTALATION

 Restore the database from the dump.
-Open the CMD in current folder and run the following command mysql -u root -p -e "CREATE DATABASE IF NOT EXISTS blog_db" mysql -u root -p blog_db < Dump.sql
+Open the CMD in current folder and run the following command mysql -u root -p -e "CREATE DATABASE IF NOT EXISTS db" mysql -u root -p db < Dump.sql